-While non-alcoholic beer is generally considered to be safe to drink, some people may experience stomach discomfort after consuming it.
-This is because non-alcoholic beer contains a high amount of carbonation, which can cause bloating and gas.
-Additionally, some brands of non-alcoholic beer may contain artificial sweeteners or other additives that can irritate the stomach.
+Non-alcoholic beer contains a high amount of carbonation, which can cause bloating and gas.
+Also, some brands of non-alcoholic beer may contain artificial sweeteners or other additives that can irritate the stomach.

 Effects of Non-Alcoholic Beer on the Stomach